gregnz/stocks/NTNX.md

 * Gross margins was 67% up (7.7%) from 62%
 * CapExp was 14.10m up (0.5%) from 14.03m

 Cash flow is pretty up and down (tending down!), but not huge amounts.
-Nutanix are losing money, and there doesn't really seem to be any indication that they'll stop anytime soon.
+Nutanix is losing money, and there doesn't really seem to be any indication that they'll stop anytime soon.
+The numbers don't sugge

 TODO: What was the 32m FCF in Q4 2017?